JNR Class EF64: EF64-0 subclass

 The class was designed to replace the ageing EF16 class locomotives used on the steeply-graded Ōu and Chūō mainlines in the early 1960s.
 Two prototype locomotives, EF64 1 and 2, were delivered in 1964, built by Toshiba and Kawasaki Sharyo respectively.
 The basic body design was based on that of the earlier Class EF62s but with the more usual Japanese Bo-Bo-Bo wheel arrangement.
 Livery from the start was all-over blue with just the lower cab ends painted cream.

 Full production started in 1965, continuing to 1976 with loco EF64 79.
 Minor variations within the class included the discontinuation of the cab ventilation grilles above the marker lights from EF64 46 onward.
 Locos EF64 1 to 12 and EF64 29 to 55 were equipped with train-heating generators for passenger use, and are distinguishable by the train heating indicator lights next to the cab doors.
 The DT120A/DT121A bogies were virtually identical to those used on the Class EF70.

 The first batch of locos, consisting of EF64 1 to 12, were assigned to the Ōu Main Line between Fukushima and Yonezawa, where their duties included assisting KiHa 80 Tsubasa DMUs over the steep gradients.

 The second batch, from EF64 13 onward, were allocated to the Chūō Main Line for use primarily on freight duties.
 With the conversion of the Ōu Main Line from 1,500 V DC to 20 kV AC electrification in October 1968, the first 12 locos were transferred to the Chūō Main Line.

-Nowadays, with the exception of a handful of locos owned by JR East/Central/West for charter and occasional passenger haulage, the subclass is divided evenly between Shiojiri and Aichi depots (JR Freight) at either end of the Chūō Line.
+As of 2025, all of them are withdrawn.